Improved Concentrating Solar Power Systems

 In contrast to a molten-salt CSP system, highly stable solid particles can be stable at temperatures beyond 1000 °C, thus able to drive high efficiency thermal power cycles for high solar-to-electricity conversion efficiency.
 The particle-thermal system can support one of the promising high-efficiency s-CO2 power cycles.
 Sand-like solid particles are ordinary materials that are vastly available and can be processed inexpensively to be used in the particle-CSP system.
 Our patented designs are able to achieve high thermal performance, and lead to a low-cost, high-performance CSP system with the large-scale energy storage to serve for dispatchable power generation.Description

-Engineers at the National Renewable Energy Laboratory (NREL) have developed a number of improved CSP methods and systems:
+Engineers at the National Renewable Energy Laboratory (NREL) have developed a number of improved CSP methods and systems to achieve high thermal performance.

 - Simplified systems